Get started

 -Target "$PWD\vscode"

 Reload VSCode and any .capa file will be highlighted.
-A full language server (diagnostics, hover, go-to-definition) is on the roadmap.
+The bundled LSP client connects to capa lsp automatically; the full language server feature set is described under Editor integration above.

 Where to go next